 - Slice the yellow summer squash into roughly ¼-inch slices, dice the onion.
 Preheat a medium pan.
 Add oil or butter to the pan for cooking Add the yellow squash, onions, and garlic.
 Salt and pepper to taste.
 Cook about 5 to 7 minutes until slightly softened but still firm.
 Remove to a colander to drain excess liquid from squash mixture.

-- Combine in a bowl the mayonnaise, milk, and cheese.
+- Combine in a bowl the eggs, mayonnaise, milk, and cheese.
 Salt and pepper to taste.

 - Grease your casserole dish.
 Add the squash and cheese mixture together into the casserole dish then mix well.